joeyparrish/kinetoscope/canned-videos/README.md

 # Canned Sega Videos

-Canned videos for use in an emulator or streaming server can be downloaded and installed with these scripts.
+Pre-encoded videos for testing can be downloaded with these scripts.

-Linux or macOS, installed to `~/.local/share/Kinetoscope-Emulation/`:
+A folder will be created in your current directly called `kinetoscope-videos`.

 ```sh
 ./install.sh
 ```

-Windows, installed to "C:\Users\USERNAME\AppData\Local\Kinetoscope-Emulation":

 ```ps1
 ./install.ps1
 ```

-## Installing canned videos without the full source code:
+## Downloading canned videos without the full source code:

 Linux or macOS: